-1. Allow them access to the outside, even if you think it's too cold.
+1. Allow your flock access to the outside, even if you think it's too cold.
 They will make the decision for themselves and you'll find as long as they can get to shelter, or back into their coop, that's exactly what will happen.

-2. The exception to this is young chicks who are not yet fully feathered.
+The exception to this is young chicks who are not yet fully feathered.
 They do not have the capacity to keep themselves warm.

-And if you're concerned that the cold and damp is something you really can't control, be on the safe side and keep your flock inside, making sure they have some boredom-busters.
+And if you're concerned that the January cold and damp is something you really can't control, be on the safe side and keep your flock inside, making sure they have some boredom-busters.
 A favourite for mine is "kill the swinging lettuce".

 Yet every year, chicken-keepers tell me it's too cold in their area not to heat.

-7. Don't use exposed heat lamps in the coop.
+10. Don't use exposed heat lamps in the coop.
 They're prone to burning out and sparking fires.
 Heat plus feathers is a recipe for disaster.
 Heat lamps cause more coop fires - and chicken deaths - than any other source (apart from commercial chicken farms, obviously).

 It raises the temperature by just a few degrees and has no exposed bulbs.

-9. Always make sure, when using any electrical product in your coop, that wires are kept in excellent condition and not exposed.
+12. Always make sure, when using any electrical product in your coop, that wires are kept in excellent condition and not exposed.
 Bored chickens will peck at just about anything they can find.

-10. Should your electricity suddenly fail when you're heating your coop, your chickens will immediately be plunged back into freezing temperatures.
+13. Should your electricity suddenly fail when you're heating your coop, your chickens will immediately be plunged back into freezing temperatures.
 The sudden temperature drop will cause a lot more problems than allowing them to cope with the cold would.